aaronsb/whisper-service/README.md

 ## 🚨 Common Issues & Solutions

+### General Issues

+1. **"Error: Job queue full"**
+   - Wait for current jobs to complete
+   - Monitor active jobs using the /jobs endpoint
+   - Consider adjusting the number of workers if system resources allow

+2. **Permission Issues**
+   - Ensure upload/temp directories have correct permissions
+   - Verify Docker user mapping if using custom UID/GID
+   - Check file ownership in container

+### Local Mode Issues

 1. **"Error: GPU not available"**
    - Check CUDA 12.1 compatibility with your GPU
    - Verify NVIDIA Container Toolkit is installed
    - Try running `nvidia-smi` to confirm GPU is detected

-2. **"Error: Job queue full"**
-   - Wait for current jobs to complete
-   - Monitor active jobs using the /jobs endpoint
-   - Consider adjusting the number of workers if system resources allow

-3. **Memory Issues with Large Files**
+2. **Memory Issues with Large Files**
    - Increase `shm_size` in docker-compose.yml
    - Adjust PYTORCH_CUDA_ALLOC_CONF in Dockerfile
    - Monitor container resources with `docker stats`

-4. **Service Performance**
+3. **Service Performance**
    - Remove `--reload` flag in production
    - Adjust number of workers based on CPU cores
    - Consider GPU acceleration for faster processing
    - Tune TOKENIZERS_PARALLELISM based on workload

-5. **Permission Issues**
-   - Ensure upload/temp directories have correct permissions
-   - Verify Docker user mapping if using custom UID/GID
+### API Mode Issues

+1. **"Error: OpenAI API key not provided"**
+   - Run `./configure.sh` again to set up your API key
+   - Verify the API key is correctly set in the .env file
+   - Check that the API key has access to the Whisper API

+2. **"Error: API request failed"**
+   - Check your OpenAI account for API limits or billing issues
+   - Verify network connectivity from the container
-   - Check file ownership in container
+   - Check for any OpenAI service outages

 ## 🔍 Understanding the Components

 - `main.py`: FastAPI application with job management and API endpoints
 - `process_audio.py`: Direct audio transcription utility
 - `process_whisper.py`: JSON transcript to text converter
-- `Dockerfile`: Container image definition with CUDA support and optimizations
+- `Dockerfile`: Container image definition for local mode with CUDA support
+- `Dockerfile.api`: Container image definition for API mode (lightweight)
-- `docker-compose.yml`: Service orchestration and resource configuration
+- `docker-compose.yml`: Service orchestration for local mode
+- `docker-compose.api.yml`: Service orchestration for API mode
+- `configure.sh`: Configuration script to choose between local and API modes
+- `build-image.sh`: Script to build the appropriate Docker image

 ## 🤝 Contributing